hcph/wheatATAC/README.md

 conda install r=3.6  ##The verson of R must >=3.6

 ###make meta files
-The format of meta files are like following:
+The format of meta files are like following.
+The first column lists the sample name, the second column are the repeats information of samples, and the last column lists the corresponding prefix of the fastq files.
 #with repeats and without inputs:
 sampleA	sampleA_rep1	C1
 sampleB	sampleA_rep1	C2